apostrophe-express

 # baseUrl (GLOBAL OPTION, NOT SET FOR THIS SPECIFIC MODULE)

 As a convenience, req.absoluteUrl is set to the absolute URL of the current request.
-If the baseUrl option at the top level, not for this specific module is set to a string such as http://mysite.com, any site-wide prefix and req.url are appended to that.
+If the baseUrl option at the top level, not for this specific module is set to a string such as http://mysite.com, or the APOS_BASE_URL environment variable is used to pass in the URL string, any site-wide prefix and req.url are appended to that.
 Otherwise the absolute URL is constructed based on the browser's request.
 Setting the baseUrl global option is necessary for reasonable URLs when generating markup from a command line task.

 # address